How to Redact Text in Java with GroupDocs.Redaction: A Complete Guide

 }

-• Double-check file paths and permissions for reading/writing documents.
+• Double‑check file paths and ensure the application has read/write permissions.

 Feature 2: Saving Options Configuration